 - One of the areas we have focused on in recent years is actively developing our female talent to promote gender diversity at Partners Group and address the current gender imbalance that exists within our industry.
 To track our progress, in 2018, we set ourselves the target of substantially increasing the number of our female Partners and Managing Directors to 25 by 2025.

 - To support the development of high potential, mid-level professionals ('Emerging Leaders'), we have established the PG Coaching Program.
 The program offers a one-year coaching relationship to professionals identified as Emerging Leaders that is focused on building the skills necessary for them to continue emerging as valuable contributors and leaders at Partners Group.

 - We are committed to providing equal employment and advancement opportunities to all individuals.
 As such, our Human Resource department annually performs an equal pay analysis, which has shown no pay inequalities in recent years.
 To provide our stakeholders with further confidence in our results, we have decided to engage a third party to perform the analysis for us going forward.

 - We are establishing a diverse progression panel to oversee progressions and ensure equal opportunity and meritocracy.

 "Partners Group truly values the contribution each and every employee makes to its business and rewards hard work.
 If you set goals, work steadfastly towards them and embrace Partners Group's values of partnership, entrepreneurship, leadership, excellence and passion, you will succeed."

-Kelly-Marie Henry, Senior Compliance Officer
+Kelly-Marie Henry, Compliance Expert